adaltas/node-nikita-docs/src/md/usages/local_remote.md

 # Local and remote (SSH) execution

-Nikita is designed to run either locally or remotely through SSH.
+Nikita is designed to run transparently either locally or remotely through SSH.
 The tests are themselves written to run in both modes.

 The option "ssh" must be provided for the action to run remotely.
 This option may either be an existing SSH connection object or a configuration object.

 ## Implementation

 Behind the scene, the [ssh2] package written by [Brian White][brian] is used to assure the SSH transport.
 This is a pure JavaScript package written for node.js.

 To create the connection, we use the [ssh2-connect].
 The package simplifies the creation of connection and also provides a few additionnal options.

 ## Options

 If the ssh property is a configuration object, the options used to initialize the SSH connection are the one of the [ssh2] package as well as the one of the [ssh2-connect] package.

 Note that the [ssh2-connect] package will also camelize on property pass in underscore form.

 The [ssh2] options: